nachocaru/xaprb.com/content/blog/2008-02-22-remember-to-sign-up-for-mysql-conference-and-expo.md

 [I'm presenting two sessions: one on the query cache, and one on EXPLAIN][2].
 Both are manageable for an hour-or-so talk.
 I'm not trying to boil the ocean, but rather to help you understand these important topics in ways you'll remember after leaving the conference.

 I was also on the voting committee for the proposals, so I've read them all.
 I really believe this event is worth every penny.
-(Of course, as a speaker, it doesn't cost me&#8230; but I digress).
+(Of course, as a speaker, it doesn't cost me... but I digress).

 While you're there you should also plan to get certified, also at a significant savings.
 This is a great career move, and there are sessions that will help you prepare.
 There's a critical shortage of people who really know how to use MySQL.
 I must admit, I'm not even certified!
 But I'll be taking the certification exams too.